TrevisanGMW/gt-tools/docs/README.md

 with the provided prefix "Right Side Tag" to objects with the provided prefix "Left Side Tag".</p>

-<p><b>Copy and Paste Transforms: </b><br>This function doesn't take in consideration the previous settings.
+<p><b>Copy and Paste Transforms: </b>
-It works on its own. <br>As the name suggests, it copy transforms, which populates the text fields, or it pastes transforms from selected fields back to selected objects.</p>
+<br>As the name suggests, it copy transforms, which populates the text fields, or it pastes transforms from selected fields back to selected objects.</p>
 <br>

 </div>